Our Mission

 What does it mean to be on the registry?

-What happens if I get called to donate but don’t have the resources to
+What happens if I get called to donate but don’t have the resources to cover medical expenses or travel?

 Am I allowed to team up with another APAMSA chapter?

 You are permitted to work with your local premed APAMSA chapter if your school has one.
 If there is a barrier to your chapter working independently in the Interchapter Competition, please reach out to the Bone Marrow Director at marrow@apamsa.org.
-Partnership requests will be reviewed on a case by case basis.
+Partnership requests will be reviewed on a case-by-case basis.

 According to Be The Match, every three minutes, someone in the U.S. is diagnosed with a blood cancer like leukemia.
 Over the course of each year, more than 30,000 children and adults will be diagnosed and need to find a transplant match.
 Yet only 30% of patients will find a matching donor within their families.
 The remaining 70% depend on the Be The Match Registry (also called the National Marrow Donor Program [NMDP] Registry) to search for an unrelated donor or umbilical cord blood unit.
 These numbers become frighteningly lower for patients of minority descent.
 For example, the likelihood of finding a match for those of API descent is 41%, compared to 77% for those of Caucasian descent.